security-notes/infobyte-faraday-wiki/LDAP.md

 * enabled (turn off or on the support with AD/LDAP)
 * server (IP Address of the server, Domain Controler or LDAP Server)
 * domain_dn (Domain path for AD)
+* domain default domain to use for logging, if not specified you can use username@domain.
+If you use @domain while logging this will override the default domain set on the server.ini.
 * admin_group (name of the group for AD that corresponds to the Admin role)
 * pentester_group (name of the group for AD that corresponds to the Pentester role)
 * client_group (name of the group for AD that corresponds to the Client role)